Doa6Vr/Doa6Vr/README.md

 Tips:

     * Left stick + Right stick resets the view.
 Always try this first if something is off
+    * For many settings that you must rotate through many values to get to the one you want, you can hold in Left Stick while changing the setting to scroll backwards.
+        * Useful in case you scroll past your target.
     * Selecting camera presets selects camera source and target.
 Then, switching Camera Modes determines how those targets are used.
     * You'll probably want "Game Cam", "Source and Target On", or "Source and target off", and then pick a camera preset.

+Modes to try out:
+    * Here's some examples to help demonstrate how to select a camera mode.
+    * View from Player 1 to Player 2:
+        * Set Camera Preset to "Player 1 to Player 2"
+        * Set Camera Mode to "Source on, Target on"
+        * Set headset lock to "All"
+    * Game cam, favor P2
+        * Set Camera Preset to any one that ends with "to Player 2"
+        * Set Camera Mode to "Game cam, Target on"
+        * Set height lock to Target (prevents the camere from moving up and down as the character falls and gets up)
+        * Hold in Left Stick and move the stick left a bit  (this moves the 'target' of the camera instead of moving the camera.
+This makes the camera look between P2 and P1.
+    * Room scale free roam [probably not a great idea while the axises are messed up]
+        * Set Camera Mode to "Source off, Target off".
+Now the only thing controlling the camera is the movement of the headset and the controller.
+        * You can now fly around as you please, or walk around.